 The History of the SS Explorer

 The history of the SS Explorer began when she was ordered for the Scottish Office to operate for the Marine Laboratory in Aberdeen.
+In the shipyard she was hull 747.
+Upon launch she became FRS Explorer (Fishery Research Ship).
 She was launched on the 21st June 1955 by Lady Rachel Stuart, wife of the then Secretary of State for Scotland.
 The FRS Explorer was one of the last vessels to be completed by the famous Aberdeen shipbuilding firm of Alexander Hall & Co. before it was bought by Hall, Russell & Co.

 Sir William Hardy AKA Rainbow Warrior